Astra-exe/TDLF2025/api/docs/pairs-players/create.md

         "updated_at": "2025-02-19 02:18:30"
     },
     "status": 201,
-    "description": "The pair with the players was created correctly" }
+    "description": "The pair with the players was created successfully" }
 ```